Wolf3s/xbmc4xbox-python/python/Doc/c-api/object.rst

    be done against every entry in *cls*.
 The result will be ``1`` when at least one of the checks returns ``1``, otherwise it will be ``0``.
-If *inst* is not a class instance and *cls* is neither a type object, nor a class object, nor a tuple, *inst* must have a :attr:`~instance.__class__` attribute --- the class relationship of the value of that attribute with *cls* will be used to determine the result of this function.
+If *inst* is not a class instance and *cls* is neither a type object, nor a class object, nor a tuple, *inst* must have a :attr:`__class__` attribute --- the class relationship of the value of that attribute with *cls* will be used to determine the result of this function.

-   .. versionadded:: 2.1

-   .. versionchanged:: 2.2
-      Support for a tuple as the second argument added.

 Subclass determination is done in a fairly straightforward way, but includes a wrinkle that implementors of extensions to the class system may want to be aware